 A feature that has revolutionised later life mortgages.
-Voluntary payments allow upto 40% of the initial amount borrowed to be repaid each year without penalty, dependent upon the plan.
-It's available on many lump sum, drawdown and interest-only lifetime mortgages & gives flexibility to manage the balance of your loan.
+Voluntary payments allow you to repay upto 10%-15% of the initial amount borrowed each year, without penalty.
+It's available on many lump sum, drawdown and interest-only lifetime mortgages and gives real flexibility to manage the balance of your lifetime mortgage.

 Importantly, lenders don't assess income and expenditure using ‘affordability’ criteria.
 Hence, voluntary payment mortgages could be an ideal solution if you wish to continue a mortgage into retirement and maintain some form of payment – one that your bank or building society may not previously allowed you to do so.

 Additionally, with voluntary payment plans you don’t have to worry about remortgaging every few years with the added expense that brings.
 With a lifetime mortgage, your home can't be repossessed for non-payment, which could happen with a residential retirement mortgage if you fail to make your monthly repayments.

 How you make your voluntary payments is entirely up to you, but there are 3 approaches you could take depending upon which type of lifetime mortgage you are making the voluntary payments on.

 With an interest-only lifetime mortgage.
 Here you repay the interest accruing on your plan every month, so only the initial amount borrowed is all that needs to be repaid.
 By making extra voluntary payments this balance could be reduced, or even repaid in full over a number of years.

 With a lump sum or drawdown lifetime mortgage.
 By making voluntary partial payments upto the 10%-15% maximum allowed each year, your lifetime mortgage could actually be repaid in under 18 years when interest rates are 4% or less (rule of 72).

 It’s worth mentioning that some lenders ‘collar’ the balance of your loan at £10,000 and if it reduces below that, then early repayment charges may be payable.